mindspore-ai/docs/tutorials/source_en/dataset/augment.md

 The following is an example of implementing AutoAugment on an ImageNet dataset.

 The data augmentation policy for the ImageNet dataset contains 25 sub-strategies, each of which contains two transformations.
-A combination of sub-strategies is randomly selected for each image in a batch, and each transformation in the sub-strategy is determined by predetermined probability.
+A combination of sub-strategies is randomly selected for each image in a batch, and each transformation in the sub-strategy is determined by a predetermined probability.

 Users can use the `RandomSelectSubpolicy` interface of the `mindspore.dataset.vision` module in MindSpore to implement AutoAugment, and the standard data augmentation method in ImageNet classification training is divided into the following steps: